22 Factors that Affect Car Insurance Premium Rates in 2021

-Your Previous Company
+Your Previous Insurance Company

 If you have a previous record of buying insurance from a nonstandard company.
 Afterward, you choose a large insurance provider that covers all risks then you might get into the category of a risky driver.
 And hence the new company will give you high premium rates.

-The Insurance Company you are Choosing
+Insurance Carrier you are Choosing

 One insurance company can be the cheapest in one state but can be the most expensive one in other states.
 Still, it is always advised to shop around and compare the prices as much as you can for your insurance requirements.